JoannaNoyes/Natural-Hazard-Package/README.md

 # Natural Hazard Package
 [https://github.com/JoannaNoyes/Natural-Hazard-Package](https://github.com/JoannaNoyes/Natural-Hazard-Package)

-This package aims to use only OpenStreetMaps (OSM) and other free, third-party datasets to couple complex exposure data with simple hazard models to explore exposure and risk.
+This package aims to use OpenStreetMaps (OSM) and other free, third-party datasets to couple complex exposure data with simple hazard models to explore exposure and risk.
 This tools aims to be computationally cheap, non-specialist and globally accessible.
 This was developed in the interest of non-specialist organisation and communities that may lack funding or interest in hazard management.
 This tool is therefore usable at all levels as a beginners tool for exploring risk.

 This package therefore contains geospatial analysis and visualization of regions using shapefiles and OpenStreetMap data.